Table of Contents

-But over the last year I’ve developed a process for how to choose the next thing to do to improve our marketing and sales funnel and increase revenue.
-It’s allowed us to improve our funnel consistently week after week (except for one 7 week patch that I’ll explain later).
+But over the last year, I’ve developed a process for how to choose the next thing to do to improve our marketing and sales funnel and increase revenue.
+It’s allowed us to improve our funnel consistently week after week (except for one 7-week patch that I’ll explain later).
 And it’s made a huge difference to our business.
-It all started with spending more time with analytics and learning to make only data-driven decisions.
+It all started with spending more time with data analytics and learning to make only data-driven decisions.

 We’ve now got an automated system in place that fills up my calendar with sales calls with excited prospects.

 I’m going to explain it in detail below.